All Episodes

 And I don't know that they hear me.

-I don't know how many elected Republicans actually think as we do, or see the future of the country as we do.
+I don't know how many elected Republicans actually think as we do or see the future of the country as we do.

-Uh chalk it up to some people who may not think that there's a whole lot here worth preserving.
+Chalk it up to ruling class, chalk it up to some people who may not think that there's a whole lot here worth preserving.

-I mean, country's made up of all kinds of people with all kinds of beliefs, and we're having all kinds of arguments.
+I mean, country's made up of all kinds of people with all kinds of beliefs.

-Now, those of us who fashion ourselves as the epitome of patriotic Americans who are devoted to the preservation of this country is founded.
+Now, those of us who fashion ourselves as the epitome of patriotic Americans who are devoted to the preservation of this country is founded, we find it intellectually difficult to believe or understand how this country could be so reviled and hated, but it is.

 I mean, it is despised by people born and raised here and who have lived here their whole lives.